dotnet/dotnet-monitor/documentation/configuration.md

 ### Global Counter Interval

-Due to limitations in event counters, `dotnet-monitor` supports only **one** refresh interval when collecting metrics.
+Due to limitations in event counters, `dotnet monitor` supports only **one** refresh interval when collecting metrics.
 This interval is used for
 Prometheus metrics, livemetrics, triggers, traces, and trigger actions that collect traces.
 The default interval is 5 seconds, but can be changed in configuration.

 ```json